Identifying microbial drivers in biological phenotypes with a Bayesian Network Regression model: Materials and methods

 The responses $\textbf{y} \in \mathbb{R}^n$ then follow a Normal distribution $\textbf{y} \sim N\left(\mu + \textbf{X}\gamma, \tau^2\mathbb{I}_{n}\right)$ with an overall mean $\mu \in \mathbb{R}$, regression coefficients $\gamma \in \mathbb{R}^q$ and error variance $\tau^2 \in \mathbb{R}$.
 Here, $\mathbb{I}_n$ represents the identity matrix of dimension $n$.
 We note that the regression coefficients of this model ($\gamma_{kl}$) represent the effect of the edge in the microbial network between node $k$ and node $l$ (interaction effects) in the response and they are connected to the original regression coefficient matrix $\mathbf B$ as $b_{ij} = \gamma_{ij}/2$.
-The model implicitly assumes that there are no main effects for the presence of the microbes in the sample.
-While this could be a reasonable assumption for brain research where the model originated \citep{guha2021bayesian}, it is not appropriate for microbial research where the phenotype is expected to be affected by both the presence of the microbes and their interactions.
-At this stage, we implement the model as is (without main effects) to test its immediate applicability to microbial datasets.
-We will, however, extend the model to the inclusion of main effects as future work (see Discussion).
+Unlike the original model \citep{guha2021bayesian} that assumes that there are no main effects for the presence of the microbes in the sample, it is not appropriate for microbial research where the phenotype is expected to be affected by both the presence of the microbes and their interactions.
+Thus, we extend the model to include main effects.

 The prior for the regression coefficients $\gamma \in \mathbb{R}^q$ is given by